Thomas Berly

-Biography
+Life and career

-He was born to Kurishingal K. J. Berly (also spelt Burleigh) a freedom fighter and Annie Burleigh (a woman activist and leader of the pre-independence era who led a satyagraha against toddy shops in fort Cochin), on 1 September 1932 at Fort Kochi, Kerala.
+Berly was born at Fort Cochin, Madras Presidency, British India on 1 September 1932.
+His parents were Kurishingal K. J. Burleigh, an independence activist, and Annie Burleigh, a leader of the pre-independence era who led a satyagraha against toddy shops in Fort Cochin.
 His debut movie was Thiramala in 1953 as a 21 year old perhaps becoming one of the youngest heroes in Malayalam film industry at that time.
 He later went to do a course on acting in University of California, Los Angeles.
 There he acted in a few English movies and television series in small roles.
 He acted in a Hollywood movie Never So Few in 1959.
 He produced an English movie, Maya for children.
-He is also interested in magic, violin, Madeleine instrumental music and painting.
-His painting Galiyan is selected and shown on International festivals.
+He was also interested in magic, violin, Madeleine instrumental music and painting.
+His painting Galiyan was selected and shown on International festivals.

 Later in 1969 he came back and started seafood exporting business.
 In 1973 he directed a movie, Ithu Manushyano?.
 Popular song Sughamoru bindu dukhamoru bindu is from this movie.
-Then he directed Vellarikkaappattanam in 1985 with Veteran actor Prem Nazir as hero.
-He published a collection of English writings to his credit Beyond Heart (published 2000), which prose-poetry, Fragrant Petals (2004), in memory of his father.
+Then he directed Vellarikkaappattanam in 1985 with veteran actor Prem Nazir as hero.
+He published a collection of English writings to his credit Beyond Heart (published 2000), which is prose-poetry, Fragrant Petals (2004), in memory of his father.
 He has also published a cartoon book, O Kerala (2007). and Sacred Savage, a historical novel (2017).
-He is married to Sophy.
+He was married to Sophy.
 They have three children, Tanya, Tarun and Tamina and three grandchildren Tahir, Kiara and Kayaan.
-He currently resides at his family home in Fort Kochi, Kerala.
+He was residing at his family home in Fort Kochi, Kerala.

+Berly died while undergoing treatment at a private hospital in Ernakulam, on 16 December 2024, at the age of 92.